6 Ways to Determine if an RFP Is Worth Responding To

 The Industry Standard: 72% of RFP Teams Use a Go/No-Go Framework

-Research shows that 72% of RFP teams use some form of go/no-go decision framework before starting a response.
-This shows that almost three-quarters of teams believe it’s valuable to assess customer fit before investing resources into an RFP response.
+Research shows that 72% of teams use some form of go/no-go decision framework before starting a response to RFP.
+This shows that almost three-quarters of teams believe it’s valuable to assess customer fit before investing resources into a proposal.

 Establishing criteria upfront (to determine if an RFP is worth responding to) helps teams be more impartial and consistent in their RFP process.